jtpeller/gosort-benchmark/README.md

 Run this command for help on the possible options:
 `go run main.go -h`

-Instead of outputting the sorted values, main.go compares the running times for each of the different algorithms.
+Instead of outputting the sorted values, `main.go` compares the running times for each of the different algorithms.

+To compile into a binary, use:
+`go build`